 - The Yin Wood 乙木 technically represents his wife, but it is extremely weak and it doesn’t help that there are combinations in the Stems and Branches which make exacerbate this.

-This is a very typical ke qi (克妻) chart which ‘harms’ the wife.
+This is a very typical ‘ke qi’ (克妻) chart which ‘harms’ the wife.

 I’m sure you’ll agree with me that the harm doesn’t come from this person having some magical aura that sucks away someone’s good ‘luck’.
 Common sense tells you that a cheater and gambler has character flaws that will only harm his wife and family.

-This person harms his wife simply because of the way he is and not because of some magical effect.
+This person harms his wife simply because of how he is and not because of some magical effect.
 The concept of ke is that simple.
 It’s that simple and this is seeing things from Perspective 1.
 No practitioner should ever tell you that you are the cause of someone else’s downfall just because you’re the spouse.
-If you’re not a very nice person or partner, you’ll probably contribute to that, but saying you are the root cause of it all is not the right way to put things.
+If you’re not a nice person or partner, you’ll probably contribute to that, but saying you are the root cause of it all is not the right way to put things.
 I’ll explain.

-Using the above case, we can also say that the chart-holder above was never meant to find a good partner or wife in the first place.
+Using the above case, we can also say that the chart-holder above was never meant to find a suitable partner or wife in the first place.
 The brief analysis above still applies, and we look at the role of the Spouse Element and whether or not it is being supported or assaulted.

-Not surprisingly, the ex-wife of the chart-holder does have a very challenging life and of course a far from ideal marriage.
+Not surprisingly, the ex-wife of the chart-holder does have a very challenging life and, of course, a far-from-ideal marriage.
 She is also believed to be suffering from mental illness.

 We can tell a lot about someone’s spouse from a chart and a married couple’s charts will have parallels and paint the same picture.
-Meaning, if someone’s chart were to say his or her spouse won’t be doing well, you will arrive the same conclusion even when you assess the spouse’s chart independently.
+Meaning if someone’s chart were to say his or her spouse won’t be doing well, you will arrive at the same conclusion even when you assess the spouse’s chart independently.

 This concept of us ending up with the partner we are ‘fated’ for is the same concept of us being fated to be in a certain kind of house.
-I wrote about this recently and argued that the quality of our charts determines the quality of the house we eventually end up in feng shui wise.
+I wrote about this recently and argued that the quality of our charts determines the quality of the house we eventually end up in feng shui-wise.
 You can read that post here: https://www.masterseanchan.com/blog/your-bazi-ziweidoushu-chart-house-feng-shui-are-interconnected.